strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 > If your cluster is running using Minikube, an NGINX ingress controller is provided as an addon that you can enable with the command `minikube addons enable ingress` before starting the cluster.

 Basically, the external traffic reaches the controller which routes the traffic itself based on the rules specified by the `Ingress` resource.
-What you need in this case is creating an `Ingress` resource defining the rule for routing the HTTP traffic to the Strimzi Kafka Bridge.
+In this case, you need to create an `Ingress` resource defining the rule for routing the HTTP traffic to the Strimzi Kafka Bridge.

 ```yaml
 apiVersion: extensions/v1beta1